Projects

 Past Member Collaborations

 The Island of Kauai wanted a thorough renewable energy component to their integrated resource plan in 2005.
-Mr. Meyer and Mr. Pro were integral to the team working on this project while at Black & Veatch.
+Mr. Meyer was integral to the team working on this project while at Black & Veatch.
 Suitable renewable energy technologies were defined and resources on the island were identified on a hypothetical project basis.
 Cost of energy was estimated for each hypothetical project (spanning multiple technologies) to develop a supply curve.
-To see the full report go to http://www.kiuc.coop/indexabout.htm and click on the renewable energy technology assessment report link at the left of the screen.
+To see the full report click here.
 Partially as a result of this study KIUC has made a dramatic shift in its operating plan.
 The following quote is from the KIUC 2008 to 2023 strategic plan:

 KIUC is committing itself to generate at least 50% of its electricity renewably without burning fossil fuels within 15 years.
 Continuing business as usual is something we all now know is unacceptable.
 We must stop depending on oil to generate most of our electricity when its rising price is completely beyond our control and adversely affects our members.
 It is wrong to continue using oil to generate most of our electricity now that we understand this is causing our planet’s climate to change and destroying the environment our children will one day inherit.
 KIUC’s goal is much more ambitious than the previously established goals.
 It requires a paradigm shift that will result in a radical restructuring of the way we do business.